Grants

 How to get started

-1. Review the program guidelines and eligibility
+1. Review the program guidelines and eligibility.

-2. Submit your idea online.
+2. Submit your idea online via our expression of interest form.

 Program Guidelines

-• Begin by filling out an online expression of interest (EOI).
+Begin by filling out an online expression of interest (EOI).

-• A review committee will assess the application, and may offer constructive feedback for clarification or refinement.
+• A review committee will assess the application and may offer constructive feedback for clarification or refinement.

 • Following any changes that are requested, HCi3 will make a funding decision.